tzuhsien-kao/genio-tools/docs/index.rst

-RITY tools manual
+AIoT tools manual
 #################

 Overview
 ********

-RITY tools is a set of tools to configure or interact with MediaTek boards.
+AIoT tools is a set of tools to configure or interact with MediaTek boards.
-The RITY tools are written in `Python`_.
+The AIoT tools are written in `Python`_.
 You need to have Python 3 installed on your system.
-The RITY tools have been tested with Python >= 3.6, they may work with older versions of Python, but are untested against these older Python releases.
+The AIoT tools have been tested with Python >= 3.6, they may work with older versions of Python, but are untested against these older Python releases.